moteus/lua-lluv-curl/README.md

 for i, url in ipairs(arg) do
   local path, file = tostring(i) .. '.download'
   -- this function actually put reques in queue
-  -- and returns special `task` object.
+  -- and returns special `request` object.
-  -- Also it is possible pass any `cURL` options. request:perform(url, {followlocation = true}, function(task) task
+  -- Also it is possible pass any `cURL` options. queue:perform(url, {followlocation = true}, function(request) request
-    -- Here we can configure created task object before it will be used
+    -- Here we can configure created request object before it will be used

     -- calls after configuration done but before actually start perform :on('start', function(_, _, easy)